Home » Recipes » Main Dish » Sliders

 Spread cooked ground beef over bottom half of slider rolls.
 Then sprinkle crumbled bacon on top.

-Add slices of cheese.
-Put tops of sliders back on the sandwich and mix up glaze ingredients.
-Spoon or brush over the rolls.
+Add slices of cheese and put tops of sliders back on the sandwich.

 Tips & Tricks

-• Loose meat is much quicker to use on sliders than patties
+• Fully cooked loose meat is much quicker to use on sliders than patties

 • Leave rolls hooked together to save time while preparing and baking